Easter Symbols

 Ostara Symbols Easter Eggs

-Ostara Symbols: Goddess of Spring
+Easter Symbols & the Goddess of Spring

-Historically, the Babylonians, the Sumerians, and the Persians revered Ostara as the goddess of spring and fertility.
+Historically, the Babylonians, the Sumerians, and the Persians revered Eostre as the goddess of spring and fertility.
 They held feasts in honor of the miraculous rebirth of life on earth after the long winter.
 These feasts occurred at the Spring Equinox.
 More recently, this has become the Christian celebration of the resurrection of Jesus.

 Ostara Symbols and Rabbits

-Ostara Symbols: Creation of the Hare
+Creation of the Rabbit

-Ostara is associated with many Easter customs.
+Eostre is associated with many Easter customs.
 This includes rabbits and Easter eggs.
 According to Germanic folklore, the rabbit or March hare was originally a bird that pulled the chariot of the Goddess of Spring.

-There are over 300 breeds of domestic rabbits.
-Rabbits have been domesticated since at least the days of ancient Rome.
-Some are kept as pets, other for their fur or meat.
-Rabbits and hares are actually in different genus.
 Hares are born relatively mature, already covered with fur and mobile.
 Rabbits are born hairless and blind.
 Angora fur has been used for yarn and spinning.
 Rabbits are distinct from rodents though they have similar incisor teeth.

-Ostara Symbols: Easter Egg
+Eostre Symbol: Easter Egg

 Goddess Ostara Symbols

-Deeper Meaning of Ostara Symbols
+Deeper Meaning of Easter Symbols

-Watch 150+ videos on Kathleen Karlsen’s YouTube channel.
+Watch nearly 200 videos on the Vocal Medicine YouTube channel.

-Astara, bring your light
+Ostara, bring your light

 Bring all the joys of springtime